Artist

 How much does Queen make in a year?

-Queen is modeled at $9.9M-$23M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Queen is estimated at $9.9M-$23M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Queen still make money?